 A chargeability anomaly and several coincident intrusive bodies have also been identified in this area.
 Some of the intrusive bodies are interpreted to be a possible heat source for the San Marcial mineralization and as such, structures that emanate from within, or in the vicinity of, those intrusives are targets for possible additional discoveries.
 Detailed mapping, channel sampling and litho-geochemical sampling, with portable XRF analyses, are underway with a number of drill targets having been defined in the 600 metres immediately to the southeast along the target contact.

 Recent success with the step out drilling outside of the San Marcial Resource Area along the target contact extending the SE discovery, favor the company to continue drilling and exploration aiming resource expansion at shallow depth.
-GR Silver has allocated one drill rig to initially drill 6 holes along the extension of the target contact, for a strike length of 600 metres outside of the San Marcial Resource Area.
-The initial setp out drilling program is expected to be completed by June 2023.
-Subject to the results the company will reallocate additional drill rigs and re-assess the drilling program for the remaining part of the year.
+GR Silver has allocated one drill rig in July 2023.
+Subject to further analysis of the results the company will likely continue step-out drilling programs aiming continuous resource growth in the San Marcial Area, including the SE Discovery zone.